MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 > ![Screenshot of ](./media/inspections-mobile-mark-complete.png)

-If an inspection question is required, the technician will not be able to Mark Complete until it is answered.
+If an inspection question is required, the technician will not be able to Mark Complete or set % Completed to 100, until it is answered.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/inspections-mobile-validation.png)

 If needed a technician can select Clear Responses to start over.
-This will permanently delete all responses.
+This will permanently delete all responses for this service task inspection..

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/inspections-mobile-wost-clear-responses.png)